 Before using your own loan agreement in any capacity, be sure to have a business attorney review the document.
 Or, hire a lawyer to write the contract if you’re unsure how to write a loan agreement template.
 Mistakes in a loan agreement could result in consequences for both the lender and the borrower.
 Thoroughly review the document before you sign it.

 What to avoid in a business loan agreement

-“You might want to avoid adjustable rate loans,” Thompson said.
-If the rate is adjustable, the percentage might rise after you’ve signed the agreement.
+If your interest rate is adjustable, the percentage might rise after you’ve signed the agreement.
 A fixed rate would give you a better idea of how much you’ll be paying over time for the loan.